 Pool equipment will last longer and work better because there is less strain put on the entire system.
 Additionally, having the pump run for more hours a day, means the pool water is healthier.
 “Stagnant pool water can more easily develop algae or other water borne annoyances,” Garcia says.

 Make VSP replacement part of your business plan Replacing single-speed pumps with variable-speed pumps is a profitable endeavor and should be central to the business plans of all pool professionals, especially in the next few years.
 Not only will you be ensuring pools are compliant with DOE regulations, but the work can significantly improve your bottom line.
-Even more importantly, selling variable-speed pool pumps will improve customer loyalty with your clients, because of all the benefits that come with VSPs — lower monthly electrical bills, cleaner water and a quieter, more peaceful backyard.
+Even more importantly, selling variable-speed pool pumps will improve customer loyalty with your clients, because of all the benefits that come with VSPs — lower monthly electric bills, cleaner water and a quieter, more peaceful backyard.